 TTX customers choose electrocoating because of its versatility and durability.
 Immersion ensures 100 percent coverage of complex parts, as well as uniform thickness with no runs or sags.
 This in turn ensures superior corrosion protection.
-Consistent, controlled application nearly eliminates the need for manual touch ups.
+Consistent, controlled application nearly eliminates the need for manual touch-ups.

-Ecoat System options:
+E-coat System options:

-What is Ecoat /Electrocoating?
+What is Ecoat / electrocoating?

-Approximately 98 percent of automobiles produced worldwide are primed with electrocoat and there are thousands of electrocoat tanks installed around the world.
-Due to its ability to coat complex parts, electrocoating is used as a way to coat a variety of products like transformers, metal office furniture, fixtures and marine components.
+E-coat and there are thousands of electrocoating tanks installed around the world.
+Due to its ability to coat complex parts, electrocoating is used as a way to coat a variety of products like transformers, metal office furniture, fixtures, and marine components.

 Electrocoating is one of the least expensive finishes available and is an economical way to paint high volume parts.
 Electrocoating utilizes 95-99 percent of the coating with very low VOCs, making it a green technology.
 It also allows users to rack parts densely while still achieving even application.
-In addition, a single employee can often manage electrocoat systems.
+In addition, a single employee can often manage E-coat systems.